Fujifilm G-mount: Fujifilm G-mount lens system

 The crop factor compared to the 35 mm format as a reference is 0.79.

 Ratio of the reference frame's diagonal (35 mm format) to the diagonal of the image sensor in question (Fujifilm GFX):

-As of November 2022 there are 27 lenses available for the G-mount; 14 from Fujifilm's Fujinon brand and 13 from third party companies.
+As of September 2023 there are 32 lenses available for the G-mount (excluding the as yet unreleased model "Power Zoom Lens"); 19 from Fujifilm's Fujinon brand and 13 from third party companies.